Impeachment inquiry ramps up as Judiciary panel adopts procedural guidelines

 Under the resolution, which does not need to be approved by the full House, Nadler can designate hearings run by the full committee and its subcommittees as part of the impeachment investigation.
 The committee's lawyers are also able to question witnesses for an additional hour beyond the five minutes that are allotted to each member of Congress on the panel.

-Additionally, the president’s lawyers won't be able to respond in writing to evidence and testimony presented to the committee, and evidence can be received in closed session.
+Additionally, the president’s lawyers will be able to respond in writing to evidence and testimony presented to the committee, and evidence can be received in closed session.

-“This is part of a natural evolution and we have laid that out," a Democratic aide told reporters Monday.
-"The committee has intensified its investigation, the evidence has accumulated.
-The Mueller hearings were an important inflection point for the members, and this is the next step in the process."
+The top Republican on the Judiciary Committee, Rep. Doug Collins, R-Ga., attacked the resolution, insisting it was not enabling Nadler to do anything he wasn't already empowered to do.

+"The Judiciary Committee has become a giant Instagram filter," making it appear that something greater than what is happening has taken place, Collins said.

 The first hearing that the Judiciary Committee has scheduled in which the procedures will be in effect is slated for Sept.
 17, when former Trump campaign manager Corey Lewandowski is scheduled to testify.
 The committee has also subpoenaed Rick Dearborn, former White House deputy chief of staff for policy, and Rob Porter, former White House staff secretary, to testify that day as well.
 The White House has previously blocked key witnesses from appearing before Congress.